sovden/airbus_ship_segmentation/README.md

 4. Each row in dataframe is certain ship, not image with masks for all ships

 ## Model
 It was decided to use UNET with pretrained encoder.
-For simplicity and time saving MobileNetV2 as encoder was choosed with imagenet weights.This model is relatively simple architecture and low number of parameters while good performance.
+For simplicity and time saving, MobileNetV2 with imagenet weights was chosen as encoder.This model has relatively simple architecture and low number of parameters with good performance.
 For better performace, Mobilenet was pretrained with a few epoch as ship classifier.
-After this, encoder was built from mobilenet layers was and Unet trained.
+After this, Unet was build from the pretrained encoder and simple decoder.
 1. Fine Tune MobileNetV2 imagenet on train dataset (balanced dataset, with undersampling of no ship images)
    - 1 epoch just head;
    - a few epochs for head + last conv layers -> ~80% bin_acc